An iPhone

 Start with free photos, no credit card required.
 The library scan itself costs nothing.

-Get the iPhone AppApple, iPhone, and Apple Photos are trademarks of Apple Inc. The interface above is an illustrative recreation, not a screenshot.
+Get the iPhone AppApple, iPhone, and Apple Photos are trademarks of Apple Inc. The Photos info panel above is an illustrative recreation; the iPhone frames show real screenshots of the Timeline Scan app with sample photos.
 Timeline Scan is not affiliated with or endorsed by Apple.